janmashat/docker-drupal7/README.md

 docker-drupal7
 ==============

-This is a recipe for building a [Docker](https://www.docker.com/) container with Drupal 7, including Linux (Debian 8), Apache and MySQL.
+This is a recipe for building a Docker container with Drupal 7, including Linux (Debian 8), Apache and MySQL.
-Before building, make sure you have [Docker Engine](https://docs.docker.com/engine/installation/) installed.

 Based on: https://github.com/janmashat/docker-drupal-brightcove

 ### How to use:

-1. Clone repo:
+#### Clone repo:

 ```sh
 git clone https://github.com/janmashat/docker-drupal7.git